IanMercer/pi-sniffer/GettingStarted.md

 Environment="INFLUX_USERNAME=<username>"
 Environment="INFLUX_PASSWORD=<password>"

-# You can connect to a webhook passing a JSON object containing room information
+# You can send updates to a webhook passing a JSON object
-Environment="WEBHOOK_URL=<webhook_url>"
+Environment="WEBHOOK_DOMAIN=<webhook_domain>"
+Environment="WEBHOOK_PORT=80"
+Environment="WEBHOOK_PATH=<path>"
 Environment="WEBHOOK_USERNAME="
 Environment="WEBHOOK_PASSWORD="

-# You can define rooms and groups using an optional JSON file, see sample config.json
+# You can define patches, areas and other metadata using an optional JSON file, see sample config.json
 # which is typically installed to /etc/signswift/config.json but can be placed anywhere
 Environment="CONFIG=/etc/signswift/config.json"